-Market Insights – Market Review and Outlook Q4 2016
+Market Commentary – Market Review and Outlook Q4 2016

 There were two events in the Fourth Quarter that influenced U.S. and foreign financial markets: Donald Trump won the presidential election which led to positive growth on Wall Street (1) & the Federal Reserve’s December interest rate of 0.25% signified the Fed's confidence in the improving U.S. economy (2).
 United Kingdom scheduled its Brexit, OPEC trimmed oil output for the first time in eight years (3), oil rallied as did the U. S. dollar (4) while precious metals were the worst performing commodities sector in the fourth quarter.
 On the whole, the most-watched U.S. economic indicators were encouraging.